danvk/boggle-paper/paper/content.typ

 Further incremental optimizations and reductions in compute costs might make this more attractive.

-There is also a 5x5 version of Boggle (”Big Boggle”), and there was a limited run of a 6x6 version (”Super Big Boggle”).
+There is also a 5x5 version of Boggle ("Big Boggle"), and there was a limited run of a 6x6 version ("Super Big Boggle").
 These are much harder problems.
 Even with all the optimizations presented in this paper, an exhaustive search for the best 5x5 Boggle board is expected to take on the order of a billion CPU years.
 This suggests that a radically